ZaninAndrea/personal-website/resources/statistics/chapter2.md

 A typical example of probability statement in this context could be "30% of the adult population is taller than 1.85cm"; it's clear that there are infinite possible heights (any number between 0m and 2.50m), so how can we represent this in our geometrical model?
 And how can we compute the probability of any event?

-The key insight is that instead of talking about probability of having a specific height we talk about probability of being taller than or shorter than a specific height; indeed it's pretty straightforward that the probability of being exactly 1.80m tall down, not one atom more not one atom less, is 0% because it's one height among infinite possible heights.
+The key insight is that instead of talking about probability of having a specific height we talk about probability of being taller than or shorter than a specific height; indeed it's pretty straightforward that the probability of being exactly 1.80m, not one atom more not one atom less, is 0% because it's one height among infinite possible heights.
 This time in our usual rectangle we'll have overlapping regions representing the possible statements we are interested in and we'll have an infinite number of such regions.

 {{statistics-chapter2-image1}}

 We can still use the rules we introduced in the previous chapter, for example if we want to compute the probability of <label id="label-160">someone being taller than 1.60m</label> knowing that <label id="label-180" class="secondary">they are shorter than 1.80m</label> we can follow the usual construction for the conditional probability.

 The cases where we have infinite possible outcomes are called **continuous probability distributions**.
-Since the probability of any specific outcome is $0$ we usually characterize them with a **cumulative distribution function** $F_X(x)=\mathbb{P}(X\le x)$, meaning that the value we are interested in (e.g. the height) is less or equal to a given numerical value (e.g. 1.80m).
+Since the probability of any specific outcome is $0$ we usually characterize them with a **cumulative distribution function** $F_X(x)=\mathbb{P}(X\le x)$, meaning that the value we are interested in (e.g. the height) is less than or equal to a given numerical value (e.g. 1.80m).

 Notice that we may well define a cumulative distribution function for a discrete probability distribution, and indeed it's often useful to do so, for example when we want to compare discrete and continuous probability distributions.